danrosen6/urlChecker/ReadMe.txt

     Install all required dependencies using the following command: pip install -r requirements.txt

+    note:
         To generate a `requirements.txt` file that lists all current project dependencies, run:
             pip freeze > requirements.txt

 6. Create a `.env` File